In Depth Patient Reports - default

 Although the exact connection is not known, patients with hyperactive airways due to allergies or asthma are at increased risk for COPD.
 Patients with COPD who can control their airway problems with bronchodilators (the medication used in asthma) are less likely to die from COPD.

-People infected with HIV are 50 - 60% more likely to develop COPD than people who do not have HIV.
+People infected with HIV are 50 to 60% more likely to develop COPD than people who do not have HIV.
 The percentage of HIV patients who smoke is not much larger than those who do not smoke.
 This suggests that HIV itself increases susceptibility to COPD or speeds up the decline in lung function.

 Abnormal lung development in the womb might increase the risk for COPD later in life.
 Researchers have found that newborns with poor airway function are more likely to have breathing disorders as adults.
 Preventive measures for these children might need to start in infancy.